 We investigate the possibility that at high enough energy the elementary particles may not be the standard model (SM) particles.
-We have proposed instead a supersymmetric preon scenario and develop it here further to include all six flavors of fermions.
+We have proposed instead a supersymmetric preon scenario for first two flavors of fermions.
 In addition, we introduce tensor multiplet fields, two extra dimensions, i.e. the little string theory (LST), and holographic duality.

 What we see in nature depends, of course, on the resolving power of apparatus available, as well as on our preferred theoretical concepts.
 At laboratory energy scale we observe quarks and leptons as point like particles.
 The celebrated SM gauge principle has been successful with three interactions.
-At (the unreachable) string energy scale we would expect to "detect" superstrings.
+At the (unreachable) string energy scale we would expect to "detect" superstrings.
 Consequently, we have proposed that the key symmetry should be supersymmetry rather than an internal symmetry, not forgetting the latter though.
-Due to lack of experimental evidence of supersymmetry on quark and lepton level, we introduce supersymmetric preons, called here chernons, which occur between the superstring scale and the inflationary reheating scale $T_R$ in the early universe.
+Due to lack of experimental evidence for supersymmetry on quark and lepton level, we have introduced supersymmetric preons,1 called here chernons, which occur between the superstring scale and the inflationary reheating scale T_R in the early universe.

-Chernons are free particles above the energy scale $\Lambda{cr}$ , numerically about $T_R \sim 10^{10} - 10^{16}$ GeV.
-It is also close to the grand unified theory (GUT) and reheating scale $T_R$ .
-We conjecture chernons obey superconformal field theory (SCFT) when the scale $\rightarrow \infty$ .
-At $\Lambda{cr}$ preons make a phase transition, by an attractive Chern-Simons (CS) model interaction, into composite states of standard model quarks and leptons, including gauge interactions.
+Chernons are free particles above the energy scale Λ{cr} , numerically about $\sim 10^{10} - 10^{16}$ GeV.
+It is close to reheating scale T_R and the grand unified theory (GUT) scale.
+We conjecture chernons obey superconformal field theory (SCFT).
+At Λ{cr} preons make a phase transition by an attractive Chern-Simons (CS) model interaction into composite states of standard model quarks and leptons, including gauge interactions.

 This note is organized as follows.
-In section 2 we extend our two flavor chernon model to include all six flavors of the SM.
+In section 2 we extend our two flavor chernon model to include color of the SM.
 Section 3 recaps the binding chernon-chernon interaction.
 The symmetries of the schematic little string theory model are discussed in subsection 4.1 and tensormultiplets in subsection 4.2.
-Approximate gravity is sought in subsection 4.3.
+Holographic duality is introduced subsection 4.3 to define approximate gravity.
 Conclusions are given in section 5.
 Appendix A is provided to visualize the difference between the standard model supersymmetry and ours.

-&lt;sup>1 Chernons have no direct experimental support either.
+1 Chernons have no direct experimental support either.

-This note contains a copiously review material to make it self-contained.
+This note contains copiously review material to make it self-contained.
 Crucial new material to our scenario is added in sections 2 and 4.
 The type of this note is exploratory phenomenology: to search for ideas and concepts which would substantiate the existence of a consistent model beyond the standard model.
 The present scenario should be considered as a first step modeling.